That God forbid, that made me first your slave,

 should not be confused with the persistence of life.
 Bodies need little

 encouragement to increase, but it takes continual argument to ensure the

 mind does not lose sight of its lines of descent.
 This is why the greater

-number of sonnets (20 to 154) is devoted to the logic of truth and beauty.
+number of sonnets (20 to 126) is devoted to instructing the youth in the logic of truth and beauty.